dabapps/django-readers/docs/tutorial.md

     return years_since_publication > 5
 ```

-Finally, to express the dependency between the producer function and the queryset function, we put the two functions together in a tuple which we call a _reader pair_ (or, commonly, just a "pair"):
+Finally, to express the dependency between the producer function and the queryset function, the two functions are put together in a tuple called a _reader pair_ (or, commonly, just a "pair"):

 ```python hl_lines="13"
 from datetime import date